zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 Adding the GenAI Commons module to an existing project causes internal errors in hidden documents in Studio Pro.

+#### Cause

+The Java actions from the [CommunityCommons](https://marketplace.mendix.com/link/component/170) module are not compatible with the current version of the GenAI Commons module.

+#### Solution

+Update the [CommunityCommons](https://marketplace.mendix.com/link/component/170) module to the latest version.

 ### Outdated JDK Version Causing Errors while Calling a REST API {#outdated-jdk-version}

 The Java Development Kit (JDK) is a framework needed by Mendix Studio Pro to deploy and run applications.
 For more information, see [Studio Pro System Requirements](/refguide/system-requirements/).
 Usually, the correct JDK version is installed during the installation of Studio Pro, but in some cases, it may be outdated.
 An outdated version can cause exceptions when calling REST-based services with large data volumes, like for example embeddings operations or chat completions with vision.